RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 ---
 author: Richard Dooling
-course title: Legal Profession
-document: Chapter_2.md
+title: M&F 3rd, Chapter 2
+abstract: Notes, Slide Text, Links, Optional Readings.
 ---

-# M&F3rd Chapter 2
+# M&F 3rd, Chapter 2

 ###### Judicial and Professional Regulation of Lawyers

-## Notes, Slide Text, Optional Readings

 ## Who Regulates Lawyers?

 The state's highest court.
 Not Congress.
-Not the legisature.
-Not the ABA.
-The Supreme Court of each State.
+Not the legislature.
+Not the American Bar Association.
+The Supreme Court of each State regulates lawyers.

 By and large, lawyers must abide by most of the same laws that govern everybody else.
 But a statute purporting to explicitly regulate the legal profession would violate the Separation of Powers doctrine.

-The courts govern lawyers, not legislatures.
+Courts govern lawyers, not legislatures.

+The ABA promulgates The Model Rules of Professional Conduct, and then each state supreme court adopts its own version of the Model Rules, tweaking rules here and there to suit each state's needs.

+The Nebraska Supreme Court adopted its most recent version of the Model Rules on September 1st, 2005.

 ### Nebraska State Bar

 Nebraska has an integrated or “unified” bar.
 In other words, you must join the bar and pay dues if you want to practice law in Nebraska.
 Even if you are “inactive,” dues often must be paid.

+## What Is A Fiduciary?

+[Fiduciary][] comes from the Latin *fiducia*, meaning "trust."
+And true to its Latin roots
+[fiduciary][] means a person
+in whom another person (the principal) places the utmost trust and confidence.
+Emphasis on the utmost.
+Emphasis on trust.
+As Wikipedia puts it:

+> A fiduciary duty is the highest standard of care at either equity or law.
+A [fiduciary][] is expected to be extremely loyal to the person to whom he owes the duty (the "principal"): such that there must be no conflict of duty between fiduciary and principal, and the fiduciary must not profit from his position as a fiduciary (unless the principal consents).

+In the attorney-client relationship, the client seeks the lawyer's aid, advice, or protection and reposes confidence, faith, and trust in the lawyer.

+### Some Examples of Fiduciaries

+* attorneys for clients;
+* executors or administrators for legatees or heirs;
+* conservators for wards, trustees, or beneficiaries;
+* partners, joint adventurers, corporate directors or officers for stockholders;
+* majority and minority stockholders;
+* agents, or brokers for principals;
+* mutual savings banks or investment corporations for their depositors or investors;
+* receivers, trustees in bankruptcy, or assignees in insolvency for creditors.

-## Lawyers Are Super Fiduciaries!
+### Lawyers Are Super Fiduciaries!

-Real estate agents, stock brokers, trustees, executors . . . those are fiduciaries.
+Real estate agents, stock brokers, trustees, executors, and many others are fiduciaries.
 Lawyers are SUPER fiduciaries.

-### Fiduciary

-When one person reposes confidence, faith, and reliance in another whose aid, advice, or protection is sought in some matter.

-The relation existing when good conscience requires one to act at all times for the sole benefit and interests of another with loyalty to those interests.

-Examples: executors or administrators and legatees or heirs; conservators and wards, trustees, or beneficiaries; partners, joint adventurers, corporate directors or officers and stockholders; majority and minority stockholders; factors, agents, or brokers and principals; attorneys and clients; promoters and stock subscribers; mutual savings banks or investment corporations and their depositors or investors; receivers, trustees in bankruptcy, or assignees in insolvency and creditors.

-When clients have problems with "regular" fiduciaries, they come to us for advice and protection and trust and discretion.
+When clients have problems with "regular" fiduciaries, they come to lawyers for advice, protection, trust and discretion.
+Lawyer's must be scrupulously loyal, but also must not counsel or assist a client ["in conduct that the lawyer knows is criminal or fraudulent."][aba1.2]

+These profound obligations are sometimes in tension and difficult to navigate.
+Veteran lawyers often speak of having a "gut feeling" or "spider sense," a queasy feeling about something the client wants to accomplish.
+Or a red alert when somebody says, "Don't tell your client, but guess what?"
-We have to be scrupulously loyal.
-Your instincts, no matter how good, are not enough.
-The only way I know of to protect yourself and to protect your client is to OBEY the Model Rules.
+The lawyer's instincts, no matter how good, are not enough.

-But instincts are important, so we talk about things like having a SPIDER SENSE when YOU FEEL FUNNY about something your client is asking you to do, or even funnier when somebody is asking you to keep a secret from your client, or divulge your client’s business and so on.
-That's when you consult the Model Rules.
+To protect herself and her client, the lawyer must know and obey the Model Rules.

 ### The ABA Model Rules

-Model Rules of Professional Conduct
+Model Rules of Professional Conduct.

-Lawyers owe common law duties to clients, and clients can sue for breach of those duties, we lawyers also have Ethical Rules, the most recent iteration of those are the ABA’s Model Rules of Professional Conduct.
+Lawyers owe common law duties to clients, and clients can sue for breach of those duties, but we lawyers also have Ethical Rules, the most recent iteration of those are the ABA’s Model Rules of Professional Conduct.

 #### History